-Today I'm going to give you some lifestyle photography tips!.
+We all want to more beautifully capture our everyday, so today I'm going to give you some lifestyle \ documentary photography tips!

 1) Get your camera ready ahead of time if you can.

 If you are indoors, attach a shorter focal length lens to the camera if you have one - I use my 50mm f/1.4 for indoors, or my 35mm f/1.4 (you can see the gear I use for my lifestyle photography here)

 I generally shoot in Manual mode, and I usually start by setting my ISO for indoor shots at around ISO400, then my aperture, and I see what shutter speed that gives me - too slow and I bump up my ISO again.

 If you have the time, set your white balance now using your grey card, it will save you a ton of time in processing later.
 (If it is a spontaneous moment, you can always take a photo of your Gray Card in the same location after the shot, and use this to set WB in Lightroom or ACR in processing)

 Of course, lifestyle moments can be captured outside too, for these I generally prefer a longer length lens so that I can stand back and just shoot from afar.

 Of course with lifestyle photography not everything can be planned in advance, but you can help yourself by always being prepared: have your camera in an easily accessible point, with an indoor lens, and some of the setting pre-arranged so you can be quite quick in setting up your camera should a photographic opportunity arise.
 You can read more about how I prepare for capturing everyday lifestyle moments here.